 Free Exercise Advice & Tips

 If you’re not already an avid exerciser, it can be really hard to get into a routine or figure out where to start.
-And even if you are an avid exerciser, you may have found yourself at a plateau in your fitness regimen, and you’re no longer seeing the results you want.
-No matter where you are on your fitness journey, 9Health Ready is a great resource that meets you at your level.
-There, you will find workout tips and fun ideas on ways to be active, along with helpful resources for the other pillars of health!
+And even if you are an avid exerciser, you may have found yourself at a plateau in your fitness regimen.
+If that’s the case, you might not be seeing the results you want.

 Find Your Groove

 Our personal health is a never-ending journey.
-When you visit our 9Health Ready Exercise Pillar page, you’ll find the support you need to help you improve how you feel, move and look.
-Our fitness expert, Jamie Atlas, is there to meet you wherever you are on this journey.
-You’ll also find great resources, such as guides, blogs, recommendations on health screenings and apps to help you manage your exercise routine.
+Our fitness expert, Jamie Atlas, offers these great resources, such as guides, blogs, recommendations on health screenings and apps to help you manage your exercise routine.

-Atlas is a Denver-based personal trainer who you’ll be able to email your questions to and get answers for your unique needs.
+Atlas is a Denver-based personal trainer.
 He describes his style as that of “blending a mixture of study under-recognized bodyworkers, physical therapists and athletic coaches.”
 He recognizes that each person is different, which is why he’ll find the right tools for you so you can get the results you’re looking for.